 Explore Your Environment Quickly

-Especially in the first two weeks I recommend to explore your new neighborhood as quickly as possible.
+Especially in the first two weeks I recommend exploring your new neighbourhood as quickly as possible.
 Make it your mission to get to know all the streets and surroundings.
 Find the nearest grocery store, a place where you can go for exercise, a library and all the other spots that you loved in your old city.

 Plan Daily Human Interactions

-If you are someone who struggles with meeting new people and is not naturally outgoing, than set yourself a goal of talking to strangers for 5 minutes a day.
-It can be starting to chat a bit with your cashier at the supermarket, someone in a café or the train.
+If you are someone who struggles with meeting new people and is not naturally outgoing then set yourself a goal of talking to strangers for 5 minutes a day.
+It can be starting to chat a bit with your cashier at the supermarket, someone in a café or on the train.
 You might feel frightened by it in the beginning, cause everything feels scary and new, but the more you get to know the people in your new place the less lonely you will feel.
-You can have human interactions almost everywhere, if you want to.
+You can have human interactions almost everywhere if you want to.
 Those small interactions will also help you when you start to learn a new language.